Franklin-Chapman/Undergraduate-Python-Code/README.md

 8. torsion balance fit method 2 python code
 A slightly different version of the above program used for the same experiment.

+9. MATLAB files
+These files were part of the final project in Math 3341 (Scientific Computing).